daprw/troubleshooting-cookbook/troubleshooting-cookbook.md

 - `sudo ufw allow <service name>`
 - `sudo ufw allow from <ip> to port <port>`
 - `sudo ufw allow from <ip> to port <port> proto <protocol>`
+- `sudo ufw deny from <ip or subnet> to any port <port>`
 - `sudo ufw delete <rule number>`
 - `sudo ufw insert <rule number> allow from <ip>`

 ## **iptables**
+One of the OGs for OS level firewall rules on Linux systems.

 ## **firewalld**